-Volunteers in this program work in beaches along the Pacific Coast as well as the Caribbean coast.
+Volunteers in Turtle Conservation Program work in beaches along the Pacific Coast as well as the Caribbean coast.
 As a volunteer, you will work on projects intended to protect turtle nests from human poachers, help manage sustainable egg-harvesting programs, and work in hatcheries to ensure Costa Rica’s turtle population does not become endangered.
 Volunteer work varies from time to time but generally includes work includes; working with local staff to harvest eggs, beach cleaning night patrolling, counting turtles, collecting eggs and to keep them away from predators.
 Volunteer projects are located around five-six hours from the city of San Jose.
 All volunteers joining this program should be prepared to do hard manual work and should be in good physical condition.

 The most important requirements for this volunteer program are Hard working skills, ecologically sensitive, willing to learn about new cultures and the most important one: enthusiasm.
 In most of the projects, there will be a volunteer coordinator in charge of assigning jobs, but you are welcome to help anytime you consider it needed.
 We appreciate creativity.

 Being an International Organization, we try to make sure that our volunteers are given the kind of comfort and flexibility they seek.
 In terms of airport pick up, stay, local travel or work and even city tour, we help our volunteers and facilitate everything for them.

 Volunteers are picked up from the San Jose International Airport by the local coordinator or representative.
 Those volunteers who are arriving overland or are already in Costa Rica will be picked up at a meeting point decided beforehand.